Ras0105/StudySphere/README.md

 ## 3. Install dependencies

-This creates a virtual environment (`envi`) and installs everything listed in `requirement.txt` automatically.
+This creates a virtual environment (`envi`) and installs everything listed in `requirements.txt` automatically.

 **Windows:**
 ```